Skip to content

 Database Updates (models.py)

-3. Agent-Specific TLD Context (Machine UI)
+3. Agent-Specific Namespace Context (Machine UI)

 Route

-• GET /tld/<tld_name>/skill.md (e.g., headlessdomains.com/tld/agent/skill.md)
+• GET /tld/<tld_name>/skill.md (e.g., HeadlessDomains.com/tld/agent/skill.md)

 • This endpoint will return text/plain; charset=utf-8.